NiloySaha84/Password-Manager-App/README.md

 # Password Manager App
-This is a simple, secure password manager built with Python and Streamlit.
+This is a secure password manager built with Python and Streamlit.
 It allows you to store, retrieve, search, and delete passwords with encryption using the `cryptography` library.

 ## Features